2i2c-org/infrastructure/docs/howto/operate/new-cluster/aws.md

       --username hub-continuous-deployer \
       --group system:masters
    ```

+   Run the command output by `terraform output -raw eksctl_iam_command`, and that should
+   give the continuous deployer user access.

 6. In your hub deployment file (`config/clusters/<your-cluster-name>/cluster.yaml`),
    provide enough information for the deployer to find the correct credentials.